Expressions

 This is the profile before importing cookies

-First, I will use the Read File Text node to read the JSON file containing cookies.
-To use that data in subsequent steps, I will assign it to a variable named a
+First, you will use the Read File Text node to read the JSON file containing cookies.
+To use that data in subsequent steps, you will assign it to a variable named a

-After running, my cookies will be added to the profile
+After running, your cookies will be added to the profile

 $find(data, path, value)